tariqajyusuf/system-setup/README.md

 - Add Windows support.
 - Allow configration of modules based on context.
 - Actually use sudo in script so you don't have to run the script as sudo to begin with.
+- Mac is relatively unstable and not being regularly tested.

+## Tests

+- Ubuntu configruation runs on each push.